Wildlife in Costa Rica: What Animals You Can See

 Plan Your Stay Near Nature

-Ready to wake up to monkey calls and ocean views?
-Villa Puesta del Sol offers a private escape near rich wildlife zones in Guanacaste.
-Guests enjoy comfort, space, and easy access to forests and beaches.
-Book your stay and experience Costa Rica’s wild side up close, without giving up luxury.
+Ready to wake up to jungle sounds and ocean views?
+Villa Puesta del Sol offers a private retreat near rich wildlife areas in Guanacaste.
+Guests enjoy spacious accommodations, comfort, and quick access to forests and beaches.
+Book your stay today and experience Costa Rica’s wild side while enjoying the luxury of a full-service villa for rent in Ocotal.

 Frequently Asked Questions